 Work Opportunity credit.
-This credit is designed to encourage hiring from various disadvantaged groups, such as certain veterans, ex-felons, the longterm unemployed and food stamp recipients.
-The maximum credit is generally \$2,400 per hire but can be higher in some cases - up to \$9,600 for certain veterans, for example.
-New!
-The CAA has extended this credit through Dec.
+This credit is designed to encourage hiring from various disadvantaged groups, such as certain veterans, ex-felons, the long-term unemployed and food stamp recipients.
+The maximum credit is generally \$2,400 per hire but can be higher in some cases up to \$9,600 for certain veterans, for example.
+This credit is scheduled to expire Dec.
 31, 2025.

 New Markets credit.
 This gives investors who make "qualified equity investments" in certain low-income communities a 39% credit over a seven-year period.
-New!
-The CAA has extended this credit through Dec.
+This credit is scheduled to expire Dec.
 31, 2025.